timfi/dotmatrix/README.md

 ## Description

 This library provides class called `Matrix` which represents a dot matrix that can be rendered to a string of [Braille](https://en.wikipedia.org/wiki/Braille) [characters](https://en.wikipedia.org/wiki/Braille_Patterns).
 In addition the class also provides some usefull functions for drawing all kinds of things onto said matrix.

+### A word on fonts...

+This heavily relies on the font you want display the resulting characters with.
+Some "monospace" fonts/systems **dot not** treat **all** characters as having the same width!
+In particular this affects the [blank braille character](https://en.wikipedia.org/wiki/Braille_pattern_dots-0) (this: `⠀`).
+The system that causes the most problems seems to be Windows while both mac OS and your average linux distribution don't screw it up.
+If you are having problems with the images in this readme you can have a look at the images included in the spoilers.

 ## Install

 Use can install this library from [PyPI](https://pypi.org/project/dotmatrix/):